gavdaly/gavdaly/src/content/notes/email.md

   - security
 ---

-Email is easy to spoof and get into spam
+Email is easy to spoof and get into spam here are some ways to secure it.

 ## DNS settings